Buy the Booklet

 Penile enlargement operations are, like any other surgery, potentially dangerous and you only have one penis.
 Liver transplants, kidney transplants and heart transplants are all possible.
 Penis transplants are not.
 Don't risk it.

 Anyway, many enlargement operations tend only to make your penis look bigger when limp not when erect.
-Dr Ian Banks, the Men's Health Forum's president says of penis enlargement: 'Most claims from commercial organisations are either overblown or inaccurate.'
+Dr Ian Banks, the former president of the Men's Health Forum says of penis enlargement: 'Most claims from commercial organisations are either overblown or inaccurate.'
 Words like butchers and cowboys come to mind.

 We don't currently post comments online but are always keen to hear your feedback.